LoranceChen/cleanblog/Readme.md

 1. package: `sbt frontend/compile backend/assembly`
 2. run: `java -jar path/xxx.jar`

+PS: localhost:8080 by default

 ## How to develop
-1. open one sbt window with `sbt ~frontend/compile` which auto compile frontend code if changed
+1. open one sbt window with `sbt "project frontend" ~compile` which auto compile frontend code if changed
 2. open second sbt window with `sbt ~backend/reStart` which restart server if backend code changed